-USBE is gathering input and collecting data to inform opportunities for state support to facilitate prioritization of use cases for the remaining SEA reserve.
+USBE is gathering input and collecting data to inform opportunities for state support to facilitate prioritization of use cases

-State School Board's primary goals as articulated in the Strategic Direction.
+- Demonstrated Competency Assessment: Next Generation Project to expand and enhance the resources we have available related to demonstrated competency assessments.
+Given the credits attempted vs. earned data after 2nd semester of the 2020-2021 school year, it is clearly evident that we have an increasing number of students who are at risk of not having adequate credits to graduate on time due to COVID-19.
+By adapting the competency assessment route, we can provide additional opportunities for students to earn credits that align to their personalized needs. (\$250,000) - Transforming Accountability to Support Personalized Competency Based Learning is to be more inclusive of criteria that measures the overall performance of schools, supports, and incentivizes Personalized, Competency-Based Learning, Utah's Portrait of a Graduate, and is aligned with the Utah State School Board's primary goals as articulated in the Strategic Direction.
 It is likely the traditional school accountability system will be impacted by this pandemic for several years to come, given the prominence of student growth metrics in our existing system.
-Included in this work, a consideration of an accountability system that is balanced and holistic to the nature of learning, supports real and sustained change by supporting ownership of the need to change as well as the methods necessary to drive improvements and stimulate local accountability initiatives. (\$300,000) - Early Learning Coaches for Rural Utah is to expand and enhance resources we have available to support PreK-3 teachers in rural school districts and charters in Utah.
-This proposal would add an additional seven early learning coaches to support educators in the four regional educational service agency regions. (\$2,400,000.00) State Administrative Fund: - State Administrative costs (\$339,162.00) Digital Access and Education Program Coordinator is to provide a position in partnership with the Utah State Libraries Division to coordinate the broadband access and education opportunities for students and parents in K-12 through our state library system to support blended and remote learning needs due to COVID-19. (\$300,000) GEER II (CRRSA Act) Has not been awarded by Utah Governor Spencer Cox at the time of this application.
+Included in this work, a consideration of an accountability system that is balanced and holistic to the nature of learning, supports real and sustained change by supporting ownership of the need to change as well as the methods necessary to drive improvements and stimulate local accountability initiatives. (\$300,000) - Early Learning Coaches for Rural Utah is to expand and enhance resources we have available to support PreK-3 teachers in rural for the remaining SEA reserve.

+school districts and charters in Utah.
+This proposal would add an additional seven early learning coaches to support educators in the four regional educational service agency regions. (\$2,400,000.00) State Administrative Fund: State Administrative costs (\$339,162.00) Digital Access and Education Program Coordinator is to provide a position in partnership with the Utah State Libraries Division to coordinate the broadband access and education opportunities for students and parents in K-12 through our state library system to support blended and remote learning needs due to COVID-19. (\$300,000) GEER II (CRRSA Act) Has not been awarded by Utah Governor Spencer Cox at the time of this application.
 Has not been awarded by Utah Governor Spencer Cox at the time of this application.

-- ii.ii.
+- ii. ii.
 To what extent ESSER I and ESSER II funds have been awarded to LEAs and, if funds have not yet been made available to LEAs, when they will be.
 In addition, please provide any available information on the total dollar amounts of ESSER I and ESSER II funds that have been obligated but not expended by the SEA and its LEAs, including whether the SEA is able to track LEA obligations. - iii.
 The Utah State Board of Education has successfully awarded the LEA funding for ESSER I and ESSER II in alignment with the federal requirements for distribution based on Title I, Part A funding.
-All LEA funds have been awarded through the Utah Grants Management system, which allow USBE to track obligations, awards, and reimbursements for both awards.

-iv.As of April 21, 2021, the Utah Grants Management System has shown the following obligations and reimbursement values by ESSER award.
+All LEA funds have been awarded through the Utah Grants Management system, which allow USBE to track obligations, awards, and reimbursements for both awards. - iv.
+As of April 21, 2021, the Utah Grants Management System has shown the following obligations and reimbursement values by ESSER award.